Find Grad Schools

 9 Yearly Graduations

 The 17th most popular school in the country for cell/cellular and molecular biology majors who are seeking their doctor's degree is University of Massachusetts Amherst.
 Roughly 31,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,591 per year, while in-state graduate students, on average, pay $14,723 per year.
+The average in-state tuition for full-time undergraduates is $16,186 per year, while in-state graduate students, on average, pay $14,364 per year.
 During the most recent year for which we have data, 9 people received their doctor's degree in cell/cellular and molecular biology from UMass Amherst.
-Of these students, 67% were women and 11% were members of underrepresented racial-ethnic groups.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #20